r0tiart/angular-ngroute-lab-g-416/README.md

 ## Instructions

 Run `npm install` in your console to install dependencies, and then run `node server.js` to run the local web server.
-In another console, run `stubby -d config.yml` (this will run our mocked backend).
+In another console, run `npm install -g stubby`, and then run `stubby -d config.yml` (this will run our mocked backend).

 Our mocked backend has three URLs -